iomesh/docs/docs/volume-operations/volume-operations.md

    ```bash
    kubectl get pvc example-pvc
    ```
-   After running the command, you should see an example like like this:
+   After running the command, you should see an example like this:
    ```output
    NAME          STATUS   VOLUME                                     CAPACITY    ACCESS MODES   STORAGECLASS                AGE
    example-pvc   Bound    pvc-b2fc8425-9dbc-4204-8240-41cb4a7fa8ca   10Gi        RWO            iomesh-csi-driver-default   11m
    ```

-3. Set the field `storage` to a new value such as 20Gi.
+3. Set the field `storage` to a new value.

    ```yaml
    apiVersion: v1